rdiez/Tools/Background/README.txt

 Say that you are running a long process on a server over an SSH network connection.
 If the connection is lost, the process terminates, unless you are using something like 'screen' or 'tmux', but then you will probably not have a desktop session for the visual notification.
 An email notification is probably better.
 In such a remote session, you do not expect any interaction with the long process, so trying to read from stdin should fail.
 You will probably want a fixed log filename too.
 In this scenario, the following options are probably more suitable:

-  ./background.sh --log-file=output.log  --no-desktop  --email -- your_command  </dev/null
+  ./background.sh --log-file=output.log  --no-desktop  --mail=notify@example.com -- your_command  </dev/null

-Notification e-mails are sent with S-nail.
+Notification e-mails:
+- Option --mail=recipient@example.com uses tool 'mail' to send an e-mail.
+  This often requires a local Mail Transfer Agent like Postfix.
+- Option --s-nail=recipient@example.com uses tool 's-nail' to send an e-mail.
   You will need a .mailrc configuration file in your home directory.
   There is a .mailrc example file next to this script.

 Caveats:
 - If you start several instances of this script and you are using a fixed log filename (without log file rotation), you should do it from different directories.
 This script attempts to detect such a situation by creating a temporary lock file named after the log file and obtaining an advisory lock on it with flock (which depending on the underlying filesystem may have no effect).